 Storytelling makes information meaningful and memorable

 You may have noticed that when organisations are trying to do something different – maybe a merger/acquisition, or adopting a new piece of tech, or introducing a new way of working – they focus on the process, rather than the people.
-A leader presents some slides and a timeline at a townhall meeting, but no-one cares because it doesn’t explain how it will affect them, and no-one remembers because it’s really boring.
+A leader might present some slides and a timeline at a townhall meeting, but no-one cares because it doesn’t explain how it will affect them, and no-one remembers because it’s really boring.

 We see a similar sorry situation with dashboards, where organisations investing heavily in their data programmes in order to become ‘data driven’ just churn out the same old charts month after month, with no attempt to bring the information to life or make facts meaningful or memorable.